pitt-crc/user-manual/docs/index.md

 # Welcome to the CRCD User Manual

-This section of the [University of Pittsburgh Center for Research Computing](https://crc.pitt.edu/)
+This section of the [University of Pittsburgh Center for Research Computing and Data](https://crc.pitt.edu/)
 website is dedicated to helping you better utilize our services.

 Please use the left side drop-down menus to find pages under the main sections,